Stremio/stremio-addon-guide/docs/step8.md

 You just need to substitute the value of the `transportURL` with the location where your add-on is hosted.

 > It's recommended to test your add-on before you publish it.
-If your URL leads to broken add-on it will be silently accepted, but it will not be listed in the third party add-ons catalog.
+If your URL leads to broken add-on, it will be silently accepted but it will not be listed in the third party add-ons catalog.